mysymedia/Educational-and-news-sites/README.md

 <a href="https://www.khanacademy.org/">link text</a>

-<a href="https://mindacy.com/">Questionary website</a> It is a online platform to discuss answers for different questions from all the subjects.
 <a href="https://stackoverflow.com/">Ask questions</a> A public platform building the definitive collection of coding questions & answers ...
-A community-based space to find and contribute answers to technical questions.
+A community-based space to find and contribute answers to technical questions.<a href="https://mindacy.com/">Questionary website</a> It is a online platform to discuss answers for different questions from all the subjects.

 https://en.wikipedia.org/wiki/Khan_Academy